Who's on the move?

 A recent injury to Gabriel Jesus has altered Manchester City’s January transfer plans, with Alexis Sanchez increasingly likely to end the month at the Etihad Stadium rather than the Emirates.

 Pep Guardiola’s squad remains thin in some areas, which is why Eliaquim Mangala and Yaya Toure – who have both been linked with other clubs – will probably stick around until the end of the campaign.
 Zinchenko is much younger than that pair, though, and would no doubt welcome some regular action out on loan.

 Fellaini’s absence from Manchester United’s squad in recent weeks has been a welcome relief for his countless critics.
 The opinion-splitting Belgian’s continual inclusion by Jose Mourinho over the past season-and-a-half has been heavily questioned, but a recurring knee problem has sidelined him since late November and given his manager food for thought elsewhere.

 Speculation about Fellaini's future remains rife: he’s set to leave on a free in the summer, so Manchester United may choose to cash in this month.

 Who’s interested?
 Besiktas, PSG, West Ham

 Newcastle: Aleksandar Mitrovic

-Favourite to get the chop from Tyneside is striker Aleksandar Mitrovic.
-The Serbian has started only one game this season, and his departure would free up funds to bring in a new striker who could actually help fire the Magpies to safety.
+Among the favourites for the chop is striker Mitrovic, who finds himself behind both Joselu and Dwight Gayle in the pecking order at St James’ Park.
+The Serbian has started only one game this season, and his departure would free up funds to bring in a forward Benitez deems more suitable for his side.

 Who’s interested?
 Bordeaux, Anderlecht, Brighton, Southampton